-- Clean the battery cable terminals and apply grease to retard the formation of corrosion. - Connect the battery positive (+) terminal, and then connect the negative (-) terminal. - After the battery is installed, initial diagnosis of the electronic throttle control is performed.
+- Clean the battery cable terminals and apply grease to retard the formation of corrosion. - Connect the positive (+) terminal, and then connect the negative (-) terminal of the battery. - After the battery is installed, initial diagnosis of the electronic throttle control is performed.
 Wait for 10 seconds or more after turning the ignition switch to ON, and then start the engine.